 University-Based Training in Both Professional and Academic Psychology

 • Our practitioner-scientist program is housed in the Department of Psychology & Neuroscience at Baylor University.
 The department is housed in the Baylor Science Building and is administratively housed with other departments of science in the College of Arts and Sciences.
 All core clinical psychology faculty are professors, practitioners, and supervisors who model professional excellence and who teach courses based on their own extensive clinical, professional and academic experience.
 Each clinical faculty member is also very active in applied clinical research and scholarship.
-The department faculty includes twelve additional members, many of whom provide instruction in areas essential in general psychology such as neuroscience and biological psychology, statistics, research methods, social psychology, and cognitive science.
+The department faculty includes multiple additional members, many of whom provide instruction in areas essential in general psychology such as neuroscience and biological psychology, statistics, research methods, social psychology, and cognitive science.
 Practicing psychologists from the local area also serve as adjunct faculty, practicum supervisors, and research collaborators.
+The department and clinical program are committed to promoting an environment that is diverse, inclusive and equitable and are resolved to ongoing professional development, training, and research in culturally-sensitive practices (https://www.baylor.edu/psychologyneuroscience/index.php?id=969490).
 The curriculum is intended to evidence the best of the science of clinical psychology.

 Extensive Clinical Experience

 • Students will accumulate 1,000 - 1,200 hours of pre-internship clinical practicum experience and additional clinical research experience.
 Current practicum placements include community agencies such as community mental health centers, a tertiary care medical center, a probation department, a speech and hearing clinic, a children's residential setting, a university counseling center, a juvenile detention facility, and the Baylor Psychology Clinic dedicated to providing services for underserved populations in the local community.
 Each student serves as a staff clinician or consultant on a half-time basis for a full year in each of three practicum sites, working in a different setting each year.
+These sites comprise a diverse range of practice settings serving often underrepresented individuals from a variety of racial, ethnic, spiritual, and social backgrounds.
 The fourth year is spent working half-time in a faculty member's lab, accumulating 1,000 hours of clinical research experience.
 In total, students will amass approximately 4,000 hours of direct clinical and clinical research experience prior to internship.
 Practicum assignments are made in consultation with students and agencies to ensure a match between the individual student's training goals and the service provision needs of the agency.

 Exceptional Financial Support